ExodusMovement/zip-up/README.md

 `ignoreHidden`: whether to ignore hidden files (default: `false`)

-`exclude`: array of paths to exclude (default: `[]`)

-_Note_: this applies to files as well as directories.
+`exclude`: array of paths to exclude (default: `[]`) **Note**: this applies to files as well as directories.

 ## Testing

-Run `npm test` to run a simple test suite; this tests that no errors occur and also verifies that the file is created correctly by unzipping and examining the file contents.
+Run `npm test` to run a comprehensive test suite; this tests that no errors occur and also verifies that the file is created correctly by unzipping and examining the file contents.

 ## History